Radical Candor: Summary

 To provide examples of each type of behavior, the book features stories from Scott’s time working and leading teams in Silicon Valley.

-Following the book's release, author Kim Scott and Jason Rosoff, a former executive at Khan Academy, co-founded a bootstrapped business to train organizations in Radical Candor.
-They converted the idea into useful frameworks (like asking for, providing, and evaluating feedback) through keynotes, workshops, and online courses, and they currently offer this training all over the world.

 Reception

 The book is a New York Times and Wall Street Journal best seller in the business category.

 Fast Company included it on their list of 7 Books To Help You Be A Better Leader In 2020 and Business Insider said it was one of 57 Highly Influential Business And Leadership Books That Can Boost Your Management Skills.

 Vice’s Erin Vanderhoof said, “Radical Candor is a feminist-adjacent manifesto, though there are obvious limitations” saying that “Scott falls victim to Silicon Valley's myth of inevitable meritocracy in a way that limits her ability to solve any of the really pernicious problems that these companies face.”